Start9Labs/documentation/site/source/support/user-manual/services/index.rst

 .. _services-index:

 ========
-Services - ***NEEDS UPDATING / SCREENS***
+Services
 ========

-An overview of EmbassyOS general capabilities.
+An overview of Services and Marketplaces on EmbassyOS.

 .. toctree::
   :maxdepth: 2

   marketplace
-  managing-services
+  managing-services/index